-The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2003, as will the review of locally prepared land use and public facility plans.
+The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2005, as will the review of locally prepared land use and public facility plans.

-Community assistance planning reports documenting county and local plans which refine and detail the regional plan; memorandum reports documenting special-purpose technical assistance efforts; and updated Commission planning guides offering guidance on various plan implementation measures available to county and local units of government.
+Community assistance planning reports documenting county and local plans which refine and detail the regional plan and memorandum reports documenting special-purpose technical assistance efforts.